testmailtt/cavy/README.md

   how something works.
 - Please try not to mess with the package.json, version, or history.
-If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so we can cherry-pick around it.
+If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so we can cherry-pick around it..